 Some downstairs stalls (eg Dirty Gnocchi) have dedicated seating, but it’s likely you’ll end up here, on the tables which run the length of the balcony.

 Come here for… pizza, as that busy oven knocks out scores of Neapolitan-style pizza with its airy heat-spotted crust.
 A core menu of twelve pizzas, plus any specials, this is many pizza-watchers’ favourite Cardiff spot.
-What makes them even more remarkable is their pricing: the menu starts at just over a fiver and tops out at nine pounds.
+What makes them even more remarkable is their pricing: the menu starts at just six pounds and tops out at ten pounds.
 How they do it is a mystery, when others charge a lot more : but let’s be very glad they do.

-Good to know: Ieuan Harry and Jeremy Phillips are also the men behind Pontcanna’s New York style by-the-slice joint West, reviewed here.
-Different style, same consistently high quality.
-Some dedicated seating available, too.
+Check out their Pontcanna New York style by-the-slice joint West, reviewed here.
+Different style, same consistently high quality

 Come here for… a frequently-rotating menu of Polish dumplings handmade in front of you.
 There’s always plenty for vegetarians and vegans.
 A mix of traditional Polish and more innovative fillings – try duck with plum sauce, Polish white sausage and garlic topped with bacon, or baked sunflower seed pâté and cranberries.
 Ample choice for vegetarians, though no GF at present.

-My pick A couple of weeks ago, I’d have said duck with plum sauce u.
+My pick A couple of weeks ago, I’d have said duck with plum sauce.
 If they have the beef brisket with peppercorn sauce, sell a kidney to get some.
-And if see any of them with wild mushroom sauce, don’t wait to be asked twice.
-The menu changes seasonally (imagine reading that sentence about the Market five years ago…)
+The menu changes seasonally (imagine reading that sentence about the Market five years ago…) and current black pudding and chicken liver variety is a firm favourite.

-My pick Their biggest seller, the KFC (£10), is one of the few truly iconic dishes to come out of the whole Cardiff Street food boom: one of the few perennially popular, instantly recognisable dishes to rank alongside Brother Thai’s sticky beef roti and Meat and Greek’s souvlaki.
-It is also, inarguably, one of the finest ways you can spend a tenner in Cardiff, Market or no Market.
-A complex marinade and a triple-fried process gives it an unmistakable texture.
+My pick Their biggest seller, the KFC (£12.50), is one of the few truly iconic dishes to come out of the whole Cardiff Street food boom: one of the few perennially popular, instantly recognisable dishes to rank alongside Brother Thai’s sticky beef roti and Meat and Greek’s souvlaki.
+It is also, inarguably, one of the finest ways you can spend your lunch money in Cardiff, Market or no Market.
+A complex marinade and a three-flour coating gives it an unmistakable texture.
+While you’re here, have the biriyani, even if you’re taking it away with you: there’s almost half of pound of chicken in the thing.

-Try the ‘Build Your Bowl’ with Keralan matta wholegrain rice, coconut mung bean dal and crisp cauliflower kempu, or the beef short rib curry topped with chilli prawns.
-Most of the menu is gluten-free, with only the snack menu exempt, though fryers are shared.
+Try the ‘Build Your Bowl’ with coconut mung bean dal and crisp cauliflower kempu, or the beef short rib curry topped with chilli prawns.
+The menu is gluten-free.

 Tukka Tuk Canteen on Instagram